What does the government buy?

 Being appointed to the standing offer is not a guarantee that the Government will actually want to buy anything from your business or indeed any business appointed to the standing offer.
 It is important that you conduct your own cost-benefit analysis before pursuing a Standing Offer and include in your considerations, the cost of responding to the ATM, being on the panel for a number of years, and the cost of quoting and remaining job-ready for the duration.

-The contrasting consideration you need to make is that there may not be another opportunity to respond to an ATM for that Standing Offer for several years.
 An alternative may be to seek to subcontract to a supplier on the Standing Offer, if appropriate.

 How can my business get on a standing offer?

 Standing offers are usually established by an open tender ATM.
 Open tender ATMs are advertised on AusTender and are open for anyone to apply.

 Your response to the ATM will be evaluated according to the CPRs, and if your response is considered to represent value for money, your business may be appointed to the standing offer.

 You will find more information about how to respond to an ATM in the section “getting selected”